-Refer to Tables 20 and Table 22 for error codes that are generated from the indoor and outdoor units.
+Refer to Table 19 and Table 20 for error codes that are generated from the indoor and outdoor units.
 These codes are the most common that will manifest through these units.
 Your particular model duct free system might generate additional codes not listed here.
 Please contact LG Support if you see these types of errors and a simple power down and boot up has not corrected the issue.
 You should not attempt to fix the system yourself.

-Error Codes
+- Error codes for indoor units will be displayed on the wall controller. - Error codes indicate different types of unit failures, assists in self-diagnosis and to track the frequency of occurrence. - · Error codes are shown on the wired remote controller, the Single

-- Refer to the figures below for your particular indoor unit's LED configuration. - Indicate different types of unit failures, assists in self-diagnosis and to track the frequency of occurrence. - Error codes are shown on the LEDs of indoor units, wired remote controller, the Single Zone unit control board, and LG Monitoring View (LGMV) Diagnostic Software. - If two or more errors occur simultaneously, the lower error code number is displayed first. - After error is resolved, the error code does not display.
+Zone unit control board, and LG Monitoring View (LGMV) Diagnostic Software.

-Table 19: Single Zone Wall Mounted Indoor Unit Error Codes
+- If two or more errors occur simultaneously, the lower error code number is displayed first. - · After error is resolved, the error code does not display.

-Decoding the Error Display
+Decoding the Error Display (for Outdoor Units)